 Inadequate conflict resolution mechanisms are when there are insufficient processes in place to address and resolve conflicts.
 Inadequate conflict resolution mechanisms lead to unresolved disputes, heightened tensions, and continuous conflict.
 Inadequate conflict resolution mechanisms be heightened by formal procedures, insufficient training, and ineffective leadership.
 Without effective conflict resolution, minor issues escalate into major disputes affecting the workplace.

-High stress levels, decreased productivity, increased absenteeism be very damaging if not handled effectively.
+High stress levels, decreased productivity, and increased absenteeism are very damaging if not handled effectively.
 It is therefore important for organizations to implement formal conflict resolution processes and provide training in conflict management.
-A study by Journal of Public Administration, Finance and Law (2022) revealed that conflict resolution strategies have significant effect on workers’ retention.
+A study by the Journal of Public Administration, Finance and Law (2022) revealed that conflict resolution strategies have significant effect on workers’ retention.
 Effective conflict resolution reduces disruptions, improves role clarity, promotes a harmonious work environment, and supports sustained productivity.

 16. Lack of Role Clarity